txt/ase23/docs/intro.md

 simply to _keep open the options for the future_ or perhaps even to **broaden them** a bit by creating new variety and new niches."

+Simon is adamant about the implications of our choices:

 > "Our grandchildren cannot ask more of us than that we offer to them the same chance for adventure, for the pursuit of new and